cloudblog004/fantasticfoodies/content/en/posts/176-easiest-way-to-prepare-speedy-crockpot-mushroom-ranch-chicken-over-rice.md

 1. Make ready 1 packages mixed veggies

 My family loves this ranch chicken.
-I have served it with rice &amp; on buns.
+I have served it with rice & on buns.
 Either way it is very favorable ○○○○○○○○○○○○○○ RANCH Cream cheese then sprinkle seasoning over top.
 Break chicken up with a fork.

 <!--inarticleads2-->